 Looking for the ability to use that nifty AirPlay Mirroring feature on your iPhone, iPad, or iPod Touch but do not own an Apple TV?
 Well, today may be the best day of your life thus far because AirServer is here!
 Affectionately known, by their team, as “the game console for Mac/PC” this piece of software is much, much more!
 Now, in case some of you missed what I just said: iOS AirPlay Mirroring is now on Windows machines!
 Did you catch that?
 Because there will be a test at the end of this review.

 Brought to you by the developers of Remote HD, AirServer is an advanced AirPlay/AirTunes receiver that lets you seamlessly stream audio, videos, photos, and photo slideshows to your Mac or iOS device.
-The software has just been updated to version 3.0, which comes with a new built-in video players and enhanced iOS 5 and Lion support.
-AirServer has now the ability to stream slideshows with visual effects and music intact via AirPlay.
+Recently updated to version 4.2 and optimized for the iPad 3, AirServer now features on-the-fly video post processing, Apple TV 3 full HD support, and improved gaming performance (FPS) over mirroring.

 A new beta of AirParrot, an app that streams your Mac’s display to your Apple TV 2 or Apple TV 3 over AirPlay, is now available.
 AirParrot 1.3 beta5 comes with 1080p support for the third-generation Apple TV, individual app mirroring, “greatly” improved mirror speed and some stability fixes.
 The new version uses an almost completely rewritten method for mirroring and encoding frames.
 This results in lower CPU usage and faster frame rates.